How can I apply for the program?

 Online applications for the upcoming fall semester will be available July 1 for the traditional program and Sept.
 1 for the advanced standing program.
 The application deadline is Feb.
 15 for the traditional program and July 1 for the advanced standing program.
 The program accepts one class each fall semester.
 If accepted, classes will begin in August.
 All applicants pay a non-refundable application fee of $25.

-Admissions information may be obtained from the Office of Student Records and Registrar, the address is:
+Admissions information may be obtained from the Office of Enrollment Management, the address is:

 Do all of my prerequisite courses need to be complete in order to apply?

 No. The online application contains a "Plan of Study" section where projected courses should be listed.
 All of the prerequisite courses must be complete prior to enrollment in the fall semester for students who are accepted into the program.